p-org/P/Docs/docs/tutorial/espressomachine.md

 ### Exercise Problem

-- [Problem 1] Note that the current safety specification `CoffeeMakerModesOfOperation` does not capture the case where the CoffeeMaker can move to GroundsOpen and GroundsClosed state.
+- [Problem 1] Note that the current safety specification `EspressoMachineModesOfOperation` does not capture the case where the CoffeeMaker can move to CoffeeMakerDoorOpened state.
 Extend the spec to cover those modes of operations as well.

 !!! info "Thinking! ... :thinking::thinking:"
     Can you think of other cases where you would like to check that your system evolves through a certain sequence of states?
 Or that it allows only those executions which follow a pattern?
 Can these be specified as P monitors?
 If not, what are the challenges?
 A typical example of such cases is when for files in a storage system the sequence of operations that must succeed need to have a pattern of the form: open &rarr; read* &rarr; close; and similarly, for lock services, lockAcquire &rarr; readSuccess &rarr; lockReleased.
 More interestingly, you can also check things like: AuthenticationSuccess(x) &rarr; ReadSuccess(x), and never see a case of AuthenticationFailure(x) &rarr; ReadSuccess(x) in your executions!
 What do you think?
 Post your comments in the [github discussions](https://github.com/p-org/P/discussions).